Gear for Alaska: What You Need to Explore the Last Frontier

 Build a kit that can take on the wind, rain, and rough ground: real rain shells, waterproof boots with traction, sleep systems that hold heat, bear spray you can reach, and bug protection that actually works.
 This section lays out the pieces and the why.

-Winter & Cold-Weather Gear for Alaska
+Winter & Cold Weather Gear

 Subzero doesn’t have to be miserable.
 Start with a breathable base, add true insulation, finish with a windproof/waterproof shell.
-We’ll talk boots, cleats, gloves that actually work, and how to keep batteries alive for aurora nights and everyday errands at -20°F.
+We’ll talk boots, cleats, gloves that actually work, and how to keep batteries alive for aurora nights and everyday errands at -20°F

 Waders that don’t leak, boots that don’t slip, simple tackle that catches fish statewide, and field tools that hold up.
 This is a practical overview; regs and licensing live on that page so you’re squared away before you go.

-Photography & Adventure Tech
+Photography & Adventure Tech Gear

 Cameras, lenses, weather covers, solid tripods, and the power plan you need when cold drains batteries.
 Also: GPS and satellite communicators for when your phone is just a camera.